Klajan/CMS21-AutoScrap/README.md

 # CMS 2021 Auto Scrap

-Automates the process of scraping parts using pattern matching
+Automates the process of scraping or repairing parts using pattern matching